MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - The VHD file is attached to different VMs running in multiple locations simultaneously.

-- The USN on the restored DC has increased past the last USN received by the other DC.
+- The USN on the restored DC increased past the last USN received by the other DC.

 In the VHD file scenario, other DCs might replicate with either one of the VMs, and changes might occur on either VM without being replicated to the other.
 This divergence of the forest is difficult to detect, and it causes unpredictable directory responses.
 This situation can occur after a P2V migration if both the physical DC and VM are run on the same network.
 This situation can also happen if multiple virtual DCs are created from the same physical DC and then run on the same network.

 In the USN scenario, a range of USNs applies to two different sets of changes.
 This scenario can continue for extended periods without being detected.
 When you modify an object you created during the divergence, the system detects a lingering object and reports it as Event ID 1988 in the Event Viewer.
 The following diagram shows why the DC might not detect USN rollback in this scenario.

 :::image type="complex" source="media/virtualized-domain-controller-architecture/Dd363553.63565fe0-d970-4b4e-b5f3-9c76bc77e2d4(WS.10).gif" alt-text="Diagram that demonstrates a scenario where USN rollback isn't detected." border="false":::
    Diagram that shows a flow chart for the rollback detection process in an example build.
-There are two domain controllers labeled "VDC1" and "DC2".
+There are two domain controllers labeled "VDC1" and "DC2."
 The initial stage of the flow chart shows the virtual DC, VDC1, take a snapshot when its USN is 2000.
 After the snapshot, VDC1 creates 100 users, and the updated VDC1 now has a USN of 2100.
 The updates on VDC1 replicate to DC2, which now shares the USN of 2100.
 However, the VDC1 then uses the snapshot it took to revert to its USN 2000 version.
 The reverted version of VDC1 creates 150 new users, which brings its USN up to 2150.
-The updated VDC1 replicates to DC2, but it's not detected because its USN is higher than the DC2's USN of 2100.
+The updated VDC1 replicates to DC2, but DC2 doesn't detect the mismatched changes because its USN is higher than the DC2's USN of 2100.
 Text on the bottom says, "USN rollback is not detected, which results in an undetected divergence where USNs 2001 through 2100 are not the same between the two domain controllers.
 :::image-end:::

 ### Read-only DCs

 Read-only domain controllers (RODCs) are DCs that host read-only copies of the partitions in an Active Directory database.
 RODCs avoid most USN rollback issues because they don't replicate any changes to the other DCs.
 However, if an RODC replicates from a writeable DC affected by USN rollback, the rollback also affects the RODC.

-Restoring an RODC by using a snapshot isn't recommended.
-Restore an RODC by using an Active Directory–compatible backup application.
+We don't recommend using a snapshot to restore an RODC.
+You should only restore an RODC using an Active Directory–compatible backup application.
 Also, as with writeable DCs, you must not allow an RODC to be offline for more than the tombstone lifetime.
 This condition can result in lingering objects on the RODC.

 For more information about implementing RODCs, see the [Read-Only Domain Controllers step-by-step guide](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc772234(v=ws.10)).